Olena457/image-reader/README.md

 ## Technologies Used

 - React (frontend)
-- Pre-trained image captioning model (e.g., BLIP, CLIP, or similar)
+- Pre-trained image classification model: [`@tensorflow-models/mobilenet`](https://www.npmjs.com/package/@tensorflow-models/mobilenet), developed by Google
+- UI styling powered by [Material UI](https://mui.com/) for a clean and responsive design
+- Interface language switching (Ukrainian and English)
+- Light and dark themes
-- Text-to-Speech API (browser-native or external)
+- Text-to-Speech API (Only English)
-- Optional: Netlify Functions for secure API calls
+- Responsive design optimized for mobile, tablets and desktop devices.

 ## Purpose

-This project aims to provide a fast and accessible way to understand visual content, especially for users with visual impairments or those who prefer audio feedback.
-It can be adapted for educational tools, accessibility platforms, or smart assistants.
+This project offers a clean and user-friendly interface designed to support accessibility for users with low vision.
+It includes voice-based feedback.
+The app is built to provide a fast and intuitive way to interpret visual content, making it suitable for inclusive digital experiences.